Table of Contents

 The stomach starts the process by using its acid and enzymes to break down the food into a mushy substance.
 The liver produces bile to help dissolve fats, while the pancreas produces enzymes to help further break down the food.
 Then, the small intestine absorbs these smaller molecules into the bloodstream.
 Any leftover materials are passed to the large intestine, which removes them from the body.

-So, organ systems are like these highly coordinated teams, each organ playing its specific role, but all working together towards a common goal – keeping your body functioning properly.
+So, organ systems act like highly coordinated teams.
+Each organ plays its specific role, but they all work together towards a common goal—keeping your body functioning properly.
 This makes organ systems both fascinating and vital to understanding how our bodies work.
 Happy studying!

 What is the difference between an organ and a tissue?